 Hypertrophic osteoarthropathy is largely considered a secondary phenomenon, and nearly always (95-97% of cases) occurs in the setting of a wide variety of other cardiopulmonary, gastrointestinal, endocrine, haematologic, and inflammatory conditions 5.
-When associated with cancer is considered a paraneoplastic syndrome.
-A primary form, pachydermoperiostosis, is due to heritable genetic mutation that results in similar clinical manifestations, although tend to have more soft tissue findings 5.
+When associated with cancer, it is considered a paraneoplastic syndrome.
+A primary form, pachydermoperiostosis, is due to a heritable genetic mutation that results in similar clinical manifestations, although tend to have more soft tissue findings 5.

 Hypertrophic osteoarthropathy has been given various names including Pierre-Marie syndrome, Bamberger syndrome, osteoarthropatia hypertrophica, Mankowsky syndrome, and Hagner syndrome.

 "Hypertrophic osteoarthropathy" may refer to either the primary or secondary syndrome, although general usage implies the secondary form, given the rarity of primary hypertrophic osteoarthropathy (also known as pachydermoperiostosis).